S3-working-group/s3-practical-guide/docs/introduction.md

 Before diving into the content, consider taking time to learn about some basic concepts behind S3:

-- what is a pattern?
+-   What is a pattern?
-- the seven principles
+-   The Seven Principles
+-   Making Sense of Organizations:
-- drivers, value and waste
+    -   Drivers, Value and Waste
-- domains, delegation and accountability
+    -   Domains, Delegation and Accountability
-- governance, self-organization and semi-autonomy
+    -   Governance and Operations

 For any terms you don't understand check out the glossary at the end.